 Interested in joining with other WL teachers for a weekly discussion of relevant foreign language teaching topics?
 For the remainder of 2017 chats will happen on the 1st & 3rd Thursday of each month – and look for guest-led chats on the other Thursdays too.
 (Note: Our ‘sister chat’ #langbook often occurs on the 2nd/4th Thursdays.
 And if no official chat is happening teachers often choose a casual meetup under the #langchat hashtag on those days!)

 What’s the Chat Format?
-Typically the topic is best handled in an ordered “start to finish” way and the chat is a structured Q1/A1 format.
+The chat is a structured Q1/A1 format.
 Moderators tweet out the 4-6 questions in key intervals over the hour.
 Participants generally start their tweets with the answer number of the question they are replying to – for example an answer to Question 2 would start A2.
-This is the most common format for #langchat.
-(Note: There are a very few occasions when we do an Open Discussion format.
-It is generally not structured – that is there is not a specific “Questions 1/Answer 1” format.
-Moderators ask general questions throughout to prompt thinking and response.
-Participants ask/respond and suggest all at the same time.
-Which format?
-Unless Moderators specify assume it is a Q/A chat format!
+We retweet the question/image several times…you can expect to spend about 10 minutes on each Q…but feel free to keep discussing it later!

 Interested in Joining In?
 Not sure about this Twitter thing or how to jump into #langchat?
 Options exist from ‘just watching’ to more fuller participation – read on! :